How to Retrieve Deleted Text Messages on an iPhone

 Recover deleted text messages from iCloud

-Bruce Hogan, the cofounder and CEO of SoftwarePundit, offered the following these step-by-step instructions for backing up your phone and restoring it from a backup.
+Bruce Hogan, the cofounder and CEO of SoftwarePundit, offers the following step-by-step instructions for backing up your phone and restoring it from a backup.

 How to back up your iPhone: